Service Photo |

 |

-IF KNOWN, WHAT MILITARY ASSOCIATIONS WAS HE OR SHE A MEMBER OF, IF ANY?
-ARE YOU AWARE OF ANY SPECIFIC BENEFITS THEY DERIVED FROM THEIR MEMBERSHIPS?
+WHAT MILITARY ASSOCIATIONS ARE YOU A MEMBER OF, IF ANY?
+WHAT SPECIFIC BENEFITS DO YOU DERIVE FROM YOUR MEMBERSHIPS?

 American Leigon, was a member of Vietnam Veterans association.